 Bill Eddy, a licensed professional as both a therapist and attorney, observed this phenomenon when dealing with such individuals in workplace or family disputes.
 He came to understand that it was not the pressure of the current issue at hand that would cause their extreme behavior, but that these personalities created conflict no matter what the circumstances.
 To gain a better understanding of this behavior, he engaged in a detailed study of these types, who he termed High Conflict Personalities (HCP).

 As a result of his observations, Mr. Eddy devised a process to get control back from HCP’s during a difficult encounter, and contain their destructive actions.
-But first, he found, you must accept that you cannot change their conduct or even help them gain insight on their unproductive behavior.
-Their patterns are imbedded, unconscious and automatic.
-Again, the key word with HCP’s is containment, not rehabilitation.
+But first, he found, you must accept that you cannot change their conduct or even help them gain insight into their unproductive behavior.
+Their patterns are embedded, unconscious, and automatic.
+Again, the keyword with HCP’s is containment, not rehabilitation.
 If you expect them to suddenly see the light and repent from the error of their ways, like Jake in the Blues Brothers movie, you will be disappointed.